cccaaannn/cccaaannn/README.md

 # Hi, I am Can

-### I build open source projects to learn new stuff from all fields of the computer science .
+### I build open source projects to learn new stuff from all fields of the computer science.
 ---

 ## Technologies